trysomethingelse/hd44780_library_stm32f1xx/README.md

 The files have been created and tested in Atolic TrueStudio.
 Tested on blue pill with 1602A LCD display.
 For this moment works only in 4bit mode.
 ### How to use:
 Create project with STM32CubeMX.
 Data ports (DB7,DB6,DB5,DB4) must be on same group for eg. GPIOA.
 The same thing applies to control ports
 (RW, RS, E(CLOCK)) for eg. group GPIOB.
 Set all as output.
+Modify hd44780_config.h respectively to your configuration.

 Open project in IDE.
 In Atolic Studio just drag header file to Inc folder, and source file to Src folder.Next you should edit hd44780.h if yours configuration is diffrent than default.

-In default configuration (tested) - hd44780.h:
+In default configuration (tested) - hd44780_config.h:
 ```
 #define LCD_CONTROL_PORT GPIOB